ellaism/ellaism.org/comparison.md

 Pirl is a coin launched in July 2017.
 The coin is also advertised to be no pre-mine, and is probably the only cryptocurrency besides Ellaism that contains zero coins in genesis block (block 0).
-The coin, however, takes around 16% dev fees in every block reward.
+The coin, however, takes around 16% dev fees (for masternode and dev fund) in every block reward.
 People interested in Pril usually don't consider this as a pre-mine, because devs are only paid if the coin is valuable.
 This, however, is sometimes criticised in other coins like Zcash, which also takes dev fees called "founders' reward".

 Pirl has a slightly bigger community compared with Ellaism.